Last Verified : 2019-02-04

 |slimd8_status||Reports the current license status for EnSight.|

-Documentation is available from the EnSight application with the Help menu.
+Manuals and documentation are available within the EnSight application from the Help menu.

-Type ensight100 -help for a listing of command-line options.
+Type ensight -help for a listing of command-line options.

-Video tutorials are available on the CEI Tutorial page.
+Video tutorials and more are available in the ANSYS Resource Library.

-If you have an account on the LC machines, the EnSight server and client may be installed on a local machine and LC's EnSight license can be used.
-This would be useful if 1) You want to run in distributed mode (always recommended).
-2) Your local machine has enough memory and speed to visualize your data in stand-alone mode.
+If you have an account on the LC machines, the EnSight software may be installed on a local machine and LC's EnSight license can be used.
+This would be useful if you want to run in distributed mode, or if your local machine has enough memory and speed to visualize your data in stand-alone mode.

 To install and use the EnSight software on your local workstation:

-- Copy the slim8.key file from /usr/global/tools/licservers/ensight/license8/slim8.key into the $CEI_HOME/license8 directory on your desktop.
-Windows users: first create a blank text file in $CEI_HOME/license8, named
+- Copy the slim8.key file from /usr/global/tools/licservers/ensight/license8/slim8.key on an LC system into the $CEI_HOME/license8 directory on your desktop (where $CEI_HOME is the install location for EnSight).